We have information you must know before you buy the A4.

 The seats are excellent, standard in black or dark gray Nappa leather; standard leather is not something that all the A4's competitors offer.
 And the S4 sport seats are even more excellent, for their bolstering, Alcantara inserts and embossed S4 logos.
 Contrasting stitching also highlights the seats, as well as the leather-covered shifter and flat-bottomed steering wheel.
 Standard interior trim is brushed aluminum; options include stainless steel, carbon fiber, or wood.

-The A4 seats have standard driver lumbar adjustment, and the headrests raise and lower; the angle isn't adjustable, but not many are.
+The A4 seats come with driver lumbar adjustment, and the headrests raise and lower; the angle isn't adjustable, but not many are.
 Often we wish they were.
 The tilt-telescope steering wheel enables drivers to find a place that works for them.

 We think the shift lever is awkward and bulky, it doesn't fit smoothly in your palm and feel good like the BMW; also, the gate for the manual mode on the automatic transmission shifter should be on the left, the driver's side, not the right.